-1. Mix ingredients together in a small bowl until uniform.
-Sahm jang is typically served in its own bowl at the center of the table, with a large plate of fresh romaine lettuce or red leaf lettuce leaves, and a bowl of rice for each person.
+1. Mix dehn jahng, sesame oil, and fermented hot chili paste in a small bowl until uniform.
+If you prefer a thinner dressing, add a teaspoon of water at a time until the consistency suits you.
+Sahm jahng is typically served in its own bowl at the center of the table, alongside a large bunch of fresh lettuce leaves and plenty of steamed rice for each person.

 2. Place a small spoonful of rice in the center of a leaf of lettuce, add a small dollop of sahm jang to the rice, wrap closed with the outer portions of the lettuce, and enjoy!